 Having a good diet can help you:

-- get through treatment
+- Get through treatment.

-- reduce the chance you will get an infection
+- Reduce the chance you will get an infection.

-- recover more quickly
+- Recover more quickly.

-- keep your strength and energy levels up.
+- Keep your strength and energy levels up.

+- Manage different side effects.

 WHAT CAN I DO TO KEEP MY FOOD INTAKE UP?